 My family and I spent a week in the Florida Keys several weeks ago, and since then I’ve had a hard time getting island food out of my mind.
-So it seemed appropriate that I visit with my islander tribe, the Tamar, and use an ingredient close to their heart, the lime.
 The idea for designing a dish around homemade lime mayonnaise came to me at 3:00 in the morning, and luckily I remembered it the next day.
 After discussing it for about five minutes, Alan and I decided lime mayonnaise would work really well in shrimp salad.
-Yes, I know shrimp is not kosher, but the Tamar, like the Sakhar, do not follow the food laws.
-With all the fresh seafood they have, I have a hard time blaming them.
+Yes, I know shrimp is not kosher, but I can’t help but enjoy them.
 If, however, you are kosher, you can substitute tuna or salmon for shrimp.

 I love homemade mayonnaise because nothing beats the flavor.
 Besides, most jarred mayonnaise use soybean oil, and since soybeans are a high gylcemic food, they are not on Alan’s paleo diet.
 Some people do not like to make homemade mayonnaise because it usually involves using raw egg yolks.
 Though studies suggest that the high acid content of mayonnaise kills any bacteria in the raw eggs, we decided to use a method that involves cooking the egg yolks over a double boiler.
 And I hope that once you’ve made homemade mayonnaise, you’ll be as hooked as I am.
 It really is yummy!

 1 tsp salt